RG-BCS/rnn-exploration/README.md

 - Build models from scratch to deepen intuition.
 - Apply RNNs to real tasks such as sequence prediction, time series forecasting, and classification.
 - Explore different frameworks (PyTorch, TensorFlow) and design styles.

 ---

+## Why This Matters
+Recurrent networks remain a foundational tool in sequential data modeling.
+This repo demystifies them, one project at a time — blending intuition, code, and experiments.

+---